fate-srd/fate-srd-content/docs/markdown/sails-full-of-stars-SRD.md

 If you fail an overcome roll with Sail and want to succeed at a cost, you can choose to damage the ship as your cost.
 In this case you’re pushing the ship past its limits, causing its structure or mechanisms to suffer.
 By default, a minor cost produces a situation aspect, such as <span class="aspect">Engine Stalled Out</span>, and a major cost produces a consequence, such as <span class="aspect">Torn Mainsails</span>.

 <strong>Create an Advantage:</strong> A ship’s navigator can roll Sail to put the vessel in an advantageous position relative to an enemy vessel.
 The enemy’s navigator actively opposes this roll by using Sail.
-See <span>Ship Combat</span> for more information on this.
+See Ship Combat for more information on this.

-<strong>Attack:</strong> You can use Sail to try to ram an enemy vessel, as described in <span>Ship Combat</span>.
+<strong>Attack:</strong> You can use Sail to try to ram an enemy vessel, as described in Ship Combat.

 <strong>Defend:</strong> A ship’s navigator can defend with Sail against Shoot or Sail attacks made by enemy vessels, or against enemy Sail rolls used to create an advantage.